Ways to pronounce the letters ‘ough’ in English

 When practice and checking your pronunciation of words with ‘ough’, check you are getting a long vowel in words with /u:/ such as through and throughout and /ɔː/ in thought, brought, fought, wrought, sought, nought.
 Many non-native speakers make these vowels too short.

-Try this English Pronunciation Poem Lesson – Practice your pronunciation of words with variable and tricky spelling patterns with an audio lesson.
+If you’re wondering how to pronounce ‘ough’ you really should try this English Pronunciation Poem Lesson.
+You’ll practice your pronunciation of words with variable and tricky spelling patterns with an audio lesson.
 You’ll cover two poems that highlight how unpredictable spelling and pronunciation is in English.

 Learning the different ways that English vowels can be pronounced can be challenging and takes time.